dumians/llm-stack-overview/README.md

 #### Examples

-Second person form:
+Second person form (for models optimised for chat):
 > Act as an AI and machine learning specialist, help me integrate AI or machine
 > learning into my project.
 Ask me about my project's goals, the problems I want
 > to solve with AI or machine learning, and any specific techniques or algorithms
 > I'm interested in, and then provide advice on implementation and best practices.

-Third person form:
+Third person form (for models optimised for text completion):
 > This is a transcript of acenversation between an AI and machine learning specialist
 > and an entrepreneur.
 The job of the specialist is to help the entrepreneur integrate
 > AI or machine learning into their project.
 The specialist is proactive in asking about